Mary E. Mendoza

 Recent Publications:

-“Treacherous Terrain: Environmental Control at the U.S.-Mexico Border,” Environmental History, vol 23, no 1 (January 2018): 117-126.
+“Treacherous Terrain: Environmental Control at the U.S.-Mexico Border,” Environmental History 23, no. 1 (January 2018): 117-126.

-Selected Awards:
+Selected Honors and Awards:

-David and Dana Dornsife Fellowship for Historical Work in the American West, Huntington Library (2017-2018)
+David and Dana Dornsife Fellowship for Historical Work in the American West, Huntington Library, 2017-2018